Outreach and Events

 Whilst refugees have always belonged to Europe's history, the 'crisis' as we know it, starting in 2015, has sparked new debate and shaped politics across the region.
-We don't just want to inform young people of the crisis; as the next generation of voters, we are striving to broaden our horizons, educate ourselves and test our preconceptions.
+We don't just want to inform young people of the crisis; as an international community, we are striving to broaden our horizons, educate ourselves and test our preconceptions.
 Read more to find out how we're working with schools,universities, and non-student supporters to raise awareness and seek sustainable solutions to the injustices perpetuated against refugees worldwide.
 Scroll down for a summary of the types of events we've run to date.

 "It's been a pleasure working with SolidariTee this year.
 They have been running workshops at Oppidan Camps, educating the children on the difficulties faced by refugees, but entwining this into a creative t-shirt painting session to help engage the children.
 The staff are incredibly friendly and professional, with a clear goal and passion for this charity."

-Felicity McDonald, Events and Camp Manager - Oppidan Education
+Felicity McDonald, Events and Camp Manager - Oppidan Education 2019